vandium-io/vandium-node/README.md

 For documentation on how to use vandium in your project, please see our [documentation](docs/main.md) page.

-## AWS Lambda Compatibility

-Vandium is compatible with AWS Lambda environments that support Node.js 4.3.2.
-If you require support for the previous version of Node.js (0.10.x) then use version 1.x.

 ## Feedback

 We'd love to get feedback on how to make this tool better.
 Feel free to contact us at `feedback@vandium.io`